Symmetric (not Complete Intersection) Semigroups Generated by Five Elements

-We consider symmetric (not complete intersection) numerical semigroups ${\sf S} _5$, generated by five elements, and derive inequalities for degrees of syzygies of ${\sf S}_5$ and find the lower bound $F_{5s}$ for their Frobenius numbers.
-We study a special case ${\sf W}_5$ of such semigroups, which satisfy the Watanabe Lemma \cite{wata73}, and show that the lower bound $F_{5w}$ for ${\sf W}_5$ is stronger than $F_{5s}$, $F_{5w}>F_{5s}$. \\ {\bf Keywords:} symmetric (not complete intersection) semigroups, Frobenius number \\ {\bf 2010 Mathematics Subject Classification:} Primary -- 20M14, Secondary -- 11P81.
+We consider symmetric (not complete intersection) numerical semigroups ${\sf S}_5$, generated by five elements, and derive inequalities for degrees of syzygies of ${\sf S}_5$ and find the lower bound $F_5$ for their Frobenius numbers.
+We study a special case ${\sf W}_5$ of such semigroups, which satisfy the Watanabe Lemma, and show that the lower bound $F_{5w}$ for the Frobenius number of the semigroup ${\sf W}_5$ is stronger than $F_5$. \markright{\smalltt INTEGERS: 18 (2018) } \baselineskip=12.875pt 30pt